Top 10 Nurse Anesthetist Programs

 U.S. Army Graduate Program in Anesthesia Nursing

 The admission process for the U.S. Army Graduate Program in Anesthesia Nursing is competitive.
 Students who want to gain admission should have a Bachelor of Science in Nursing degree from a CCNE and NLNAC accredited program.
 They should also have an undergraduate GPA of 3.0 or above and an overall science GPA of at least 3.0.
 An undergraduate statistics course is needed, including classes in Organic Chemistry and Biochemistry.
-It is also necessary to complete two years on “time on station” and a one year experience in a critical care setting, as stated by the Council on Accreditation.
+It is further necessary to complete two years on “time on station” and a one-year experience in a critical care setting, as stated by the Council on Accreditation.
 Other requirements are posted on the school’s website.
 All of these demands should be met to be considered for the admission process.

 Baylor College of Medicine

 Baylor College of Medicine is always ranked among the Top 10 Nurse Anesthetist Programs in the country.
-The reason for this is that BCM’s DNPNA program is committed to promoting excellence through extensive research, in-depth education and quality healthcare.
+The reason is that BCM’s DNPNA program is committed to promoting excellence through extensive research, in-depth education and quality healthcare.
 It provides a comprehensive graduate learning experience for licensed nurses, particularly in the practice of giving all forms of anesthesia (local, regional and general).
-The program can be completed in 36 months, and graduates earn a Doctor of Nursing Practice degree.
+The program can be completed in 36 months, and graduates will earn a Doctor of Nursing Practice degree.

-The Doctor of Nursing Practice–Nurse Anesthesia program has two phases; the first step is an 18-month instructional experience and the second phase is an 18-month practical section of the course.
+The Doctor of Nursing Practice–Nurse Anesthesia program has two phases: the first step is an 18-month instructional experience and the second phase is an 18-month practical section of the course.
 The first step consists mainly of coursework in clinical and basic sciences, policy and healthcare delivery, leadership and management and transnational research.
 The clinical phase, on the other hand, provides an extensive clinical education about administering local, general and regional anesthesia.
 Once the degree requirements are completed, graduates will be eligible to sit for the National Certification Examination given by the National Board of Certification and Recertification for Nurse Anesthetists.

-Duke University School of Nursing is a diverse community of clinicians and scholars, with a mission to educate the next generation of leaders in the field of nursing.
-The U.S. News and World Report ranked Duke University among the Top 10 Best Nursing Schools in 2016, and it has consistently gained recognition from various organizations and institutions.
+Duke University School of Nursing is a diverse community of clinicians and scholars with a mission to educate the next generation of leaders in the field of nursing.
+U.S. News and World Report ranked Duke University among the Top 10 Best Nursing Schools in 2016, and it has consistently gained recognition from various organizations and institutions.
 The School of Nursing at Duke University offers undergraduate and graduate nursing practice degrees.

-They have a Doctor of Nursing Practice – Nurse Anesthesia program, which is offered every fall.
-It has an incredibly low drop-out rate of only 6 and National Certification exam passing rate of 100%.
-The DNP – Nurse Anesthesia program prepares the nurses to become skilled in administering anesthesia in a wide range of clinical facilities to patients in different age groups.
-Graduates will be prepared for research and evidence-based clinical practice, transformation of healthcare systems, and measurement of patient outcomes to ensure safety and quality.
+They have a Doctor of Nursing Practice – Nurse Anesthesia program, offered every fall.
+It has an incredibly low drop-out rate of only 6 and a National Certification exam passing rate of 100%.
+The DNP – Nurse Anesthesia program prepares nurses to become skilled in administering anesthesia in a wide range of clinical facilities to patients in different age groups.
+Graduates will be prepared for research and evidence-based clinical practice, the transformation of healthcare systems, and the measurement of patient outcomes to ensure safety and quality.
 The Doctor of Nursing Practice – Nurse Anesthesia answers the critical leadership skills required to translate evidence-based care to practice, measure outcomes of patients and change systems of care.

 University of Pittsburgh

 Students in the program rotate between different facilities in Pittsburgh, nearby region and more distant sites for their hands-on training.
 The University of Pittsburgh Medical Center Health System hospitals are renowned worldwide in the areas of trauma medicine, surgical innovation, research, organ transplantation and biomedical technology.
 Rotations will include specialized experiences in neurosurgical, cardiothoracic, dental, organ transplantation, regional anesthesia, obstetrics, pediatrics, burn and electroconvulsive therapy.
-Community hospital rotations will prepare the students for practice in a diverse setting.
-They will also be prepared to safely manage an incredibly complex range of patients.
+Community hospital rotations will prepare students for practice in a diverse setting.
+They will be able to safely manage an incredibly complex range of patients.

 Case Western Reserve University

 The Frances Payne Bolton School of Nursing at Case Western Reserve University is globally recognized as a leader in nursing education and research.
-Apart from offering an undergraduate nursing program, the university is also a home to a Master of Science in Nursing – Nurse Anesthesia degree for licensed nurses who want to specialize in this area.
+Apart from offering an undergraduate nursing program, the university is home to a Master of Science in Nursing – Nurse Anesthesia degree for licensed nurses who want to specialize in this area.

-The highlights of the Doctor of Nursing Practice program include an innovative transnational research project, research and practice expertise in multiple academic departments, ability to finish lean six sigma, and excellent quality learner experiences rooted in interprofessional practice and staff cooperation.
-One of the unique things about the Doctor of Nursing Practice program at Georgetown University is they integrate courses taught by the Information Systems and Healthcare Economics, as well as the Department of Health Systems Administration on Quality and Performance Measurement.
-The principles of ethical leadership are also included in the programs of the University.
+The highlights of the Doctor of Nursing Practice program include an innovative transnational research project, research and practice expertise in multiple academic departments, the ability to finish lean six sigma, and excellent quality learner experiences rooted in interprofessional practice and staff cooperation.
+One of the unique things about the Doctor of Nursing Practice program at Georgetown University is that they integrate courses taught by the Information Systems and Healthcare Economics, as well as the Department of Health Systems Administration on Quality and Performance Measurement.
+The principles of ethical leadership are included in the programs of the university.